Frequently Asked Questions

-In any life-threatening emergency situation, always go to the closest emergency department or call 911.
+In any life-threatening emergency situation, always call 911 or go to the closest emergency department.

 What conditions generally do not require emergency department treatment?

-The following conditions do not ordinarily require emergency department treatment, and maybe more appropriately treated in your doctor’s office, or at a Plan urgent care center:
+The following conditions do not ordinarily require emergency department treatment, and may be more appropriately treated in your doctor’s office, or at an urgent care center covered by your plan:

 What is the difference between an emergency department and an urgent care center?

-Do I need to contact OhioHealthy or my primary care physician before going to the emergency department/urgent care center?
+Do I need to contact OhioHealthy or my primary care physician before going to the emergency department or urgent care center?

 What if I become ill when I am outside of OhioHealthy's service area?

-Your Plan includes coverage for emergency services when you are outside the service area.
-If you have an unexpected illness or injury when outside of the service area you should call the After Hours Nurse Advice Line at the number on your ID card.
-In any life-threatening emergency situation always go to the closest emergency department or call 911.
+Your OhioHealthy plan includes coverage for emergency services when you are outside the service area.
+If you have an unexpected illness or injury when outside of the service area, you should call a Member Advocate at the number on your ID card.
+If it is after business hours, contact the 24/7 Nurse Advice Line at the number on your ID card.

-Remember, OhioHealthy may review all emergency department care retrospectively – after the fact—to determine if a medical emergency did exist.
-If an emergency did not exist you may be responsible for payment for all services.
+OhioHealthy may review all emergency department care retrospectively (after the fact) to determine if a medical emergency did exist.
+If an emergency did not exist, you may be responsible for payment for all services.